 - Plan to look for unadvertised sales and clearance items.
 If you have a coupon for an already heavily discounted item, the cost can be free or very little.

-- Make couponing work for you: Clip at night in front of TV; get the kids involved as a fun activity; team up with friends & family!
+- Make couponing work for you!
+Clip at night in front of TV; get the kids involved and make it a fun activity; team up with friends & family!

-- Take baby steps, be positive, and remember: Every coupon you use is money you save! :)
+- Take baby steps, be positive, and remember: Every coupon used is money saved!

 COMMON COUPON NEWBIE QUESTIONS